Rizwanishere/BricksLLM/blog/how-we-built-a-highly-scalable-LLM-gateway-with-go.md

 Fast forward to 8 months ago, I realized that there was no demand [design to code plugin](https://www.figma.com/community/plugin/1178847414663679049/bricks-ai-powered-design-to-tailwindcss-code) that we had been working on for the past year.
 That was when we decided to pivot.
 When building the design to code plugin, we used GPT-4 to name all the variables in generated code to make it feel like it was written by a real developer.
 At the time, OpenAI did not provide any API key level usage metrics nor have features that could impose any restrictions regarding API key usage.
 That was when we started hearing horror stories regarding people losing thousands of dollars from stolen API keys.
 This along with my experience working with the API gateway at Unity became the greatest inspiration for [BricksLLM](https://github.com/bricks-cloud/bricksllm).

 We wanted to create an API gateway specifically created for LLMs.
 When it came to technology choices, Go was a no-brainer due to its performance, type safety and emphasis on error handling.
-The first feature [we built](https://github.com/bricks-cloud/BricksLLM/blob/main/cookbook/granular_access_control.md) we developed was a way for developers to ratelimit OpenAI spending via API keys thus making these keys safer to use.
+The first feature [we built](https://github.com/bricks-cloud/BricksLLM/blob/main/cookbook/granular_access_control.md) we developed was a way for developers to rate limit OpenAI spending via API keys thus making these keys safer to use.

 Initially, we didn’t intend on building a very fast LLM gateway, because high performing LLMs such as GPT-4 did not have a very fast response time.
 On average, the GPT-4 API took about 60 seconds to respond to a fairly large prompt, meaning that a 1 second did not contribute much to the overall latency.
 This was a far cry from the advertisement bidding API that requires sub 1s latency that I used to work on at Unity.
 At the beginning, this was what BricksLLM’s architecture looked like: